CarolKogei/Concepts-of-molecular-biology/README.md

 ## Start and End Codons
 The genetic code is made up of codons or tripple bases, in total there are 64 codons arising from combination and permutations of the 4 chemical bases.
 Since the genetic code is degenerate such that, more than one codon can code for a single amino acids.Therefore 61 out of the available 64 are used to code for the 20 amino  acids hence the concept of **start and end cordons**.

+* **Start codons**

+The most common start codon is the AUG that translates to the amino acid Methionine(Met) in eukorytes and methionine (fMet) in prokaryotes .
+The tRNA recognises AUG as the start codon by the help of some [initiation factors](http://www.sbs.utexas.edu/herrin/bio344/lectures/lecturespdf/Background/gSection%206.pdf) hence commencing the translation process.

+Non-AUG START codons are rarely found in eukaryotic genomes.
+Apart from the usual Met codon, mammalian cells can also START translation with the amino acid leucine with the help of a leucyl-tRNA decoding the CUG codon.
+Mitochondrial genomes use AUA and AUU in humans and GUG and UUG in prokaryotes as alternate START codons.

+* **End codons**

+The three stop codons are namely UAG, UAA and UGA also referred by the names *ammber, opal/umber, ochre* respectively.
+They symbolise the end of a polypeptide chain during translation and they do not code for any amino acid therefore also known as termination or nonsense codons.

+During protein synthesis, STOP codons cause the release of the new polypeptide chain from the ribosome.
+This occurs because there are no tRNAs with anticodons complementary to the STOP codons

+## Open Reading Frame

 ## Difference between DNA and RNA
 1. The DNA has a double helix structure while RNA is characterised with only one strand.